nomensa/FormBuilder-Laravel/CONTRIBUTING.md

 ## Commit the work

-Commit your work on the master branch and push to origin.
+Commit your work on the master branch.

+Push `master` branch to origin.

 Have a look at what tags currently exist: